 As the design proceeds, passenger forecasts, facility requirements, budget, schedule and overall configuration are followed by detailed design development, and finally the challenges of project delivery and making the design real.
 As a result of this information, the established conditions of satisfaction often change.
 Projects that are designed with an affordable, right-sized and flexible vision in mind will enable the team to pivot and absorb these changes to realize success.

 Right size your project and keep it as lean as possible.
-Bear in mind that market conditions, evolving parameters and wildcards like the coronavirus pandemic can change everything, so make sure that your terminal design is elastic and ready to respond to change.
+Bear in mind that market conditions and evolving parameters can change everything, so make sure that your terminal design is elastic and ready to respond to change.
 From the outset, the team must set up a functional and operational program with a terminal configuration that meets project requirements and can easily and cost-effectively absorb refinements.
 The design must meet and balance program requirements with cost and schedule parameters.
-Doing so will ensure that there are fewer parts to manipulate, enabling the team to focus on what really matters — controlling design quality, budget and schedule.
+Doing so will ensure that there are fewer parts to manipulate, enabling the team to focus on what really matters — controlling the design quality, budget and schedule.

 Build the terminal virtually, then make it real.
 Architects and engineers now have mature software tools enabling them to virtually build projects before breaking ground in real life.
 At AECOM, our designers are skilled at using advanced design tools and robust technology that are focused on interdisciplinary integration and coordination of building systems, structural components and the architectural envelope.
 Using virtual design and construction (VDC) allows us to build the terminal ahead of time of time and display an incredible amount of detail as the design evolves.
 As a result, the team can assemble the parts in advance of actual construction and minimize costly change orders during construction.
 In short, build the terminal before you build it.